OberstKrueger/www-oberstkrueger-com/report/programming/project-euler-in-swift/index.md

 >
 > Find the thirteen adjacent digits in the 1000-digit number that have the greatest product.
 What is the value of this product?

+*Note: The above number is entered as a String from a separate file due to size.*

 	func p008(input: String = p008_input) -> Int {
 		var output: Int = 0
 		var currentNumbers: [Int] = []